 The transition to more circular plastics and plastics value chain is an opportunity for the EU society and economy.
 This is the new vision set in the plastics strategy in line with its industrial policy strategy and also providing a tangible contribution to the implementation of the 2030 Sustainable Development Goals and the Paris Agreement.

 The EU Plastics Strategy sets a list of actions to be taken at different levels (local, national, European and international) that will improve the economics and quality of plastic recycling, increase the trust in recycled plastics and boost the market, curb plastic waste and litter and drive investments and innovation.

-The Commission also launched an EU-wide pledging campaign to boost the uptake of recycled plastics.
-Both industry and public authorities are invited to submit their pledges to rPlastics-Pledge@ec.europa.eu until 30 June 2018.
+Following Annex III to the Plastics Strategy, the Commission also launched an EU-wide pledging campaign to boost the uptake of recycled plastics.
+Both industry and public authorities are invited to submit their pledge by filling in this template by 30 September 2018.

 Read more on the European plastics strategy.

 An estimated 100 million tonnes of food is wasted annually in the EU.
 Food is lost or wasted along the whole food supply chain: on the farm, in processing and manufacture, in shops, in restaurants and canteens, and in the home.

 Apart from the related economic and environmental impacts, food waste also has an important social angle – donation of surplus food should be facilitated so that safe, edible food can reach those who need it most.

 In September 2015, the United Nations General Assembly adopted Sustainable Development Goals for 2030.
 These included a target to halve per capita food waste at retail and consumer levels, and to reduce food losses along production and supply chains.
 The EU is committed to meeting this goal.
 The legislative proposal for waste framework directive presented in December 2015 calls on EU countries to: